expandmade-tb/invoices/readme.md

 #### Can i change the invoice color ?
 For now, you can change the invoice color in the config.php file.

+#### How can run the application local ?
+For this you need to have PHP 8.x and SQLite installed !
+Open a terminal and change to the public folder.
+There enter:

+*php -S localhost:8000*

+The response wil be something like:

+PHP 8.1.21 Development Server (http://localhost:8000) started

+Enter the given link in your browser.
+Done !